Work Integrated Learning in Psychology

 Course overview

-The aim of this course is for students to recognise, articulate, and apply their skills as a psychological scientist by undertaking a 100-hour Work Integrated Learning (WIL) experience.
+The aim of this course is for students to recognise, articulate, and apply their skills as a graduate with expertise in the science of human thinking and behaviour undertaking a 100-hour Work Integrated Learning (WIL) experience.
 A variety of WIL experiences will be offered, including industry-based, research-based, and virtual internships, where you will work to respond to contemporary societal challenges.
 These experiences are designed to help you apply your psychological knowledge and skills to a diverse range of real-world work situations to enhance your employability and make a meaningful contribution to the community.

 Course learning outcomes